 Just like researching any service provider, it’s always good to start with company reviews on Google, the BBB, and other online review platforms.
 Take a look at their time in business.
 Have they been around for a year or two, or a couple of decades?
 If they’ve made it 20 plus years that tells you a lot.

 A legitimate firm will offer an initial free consultation with a licensed tax professional.
-If you’re speaking to a licensed enrolled agent, you can feel more confident that you’re dealing with a legitimate tax debt relief firm.
+If you’re speaking to a licensed enrolled agent, you can feel more confident that you’re dealing with a legitimate tax debt relief company.

 Need Help Navigating Your Tax Debt Relief Options for 2021?